 I'm passionate about change and where appropriate, I have assisted clients in the pursuit of complaints to the General Medical Council and believe that medical negligence has been and remains a driver for change and achieves improvements in the public and private health care sectors.

 During my 35 years in the legal profession, I have acted as the solicitor for several group actions.
 In the 1980s I acted for a group of women who developed cervical cancer as a result of misreported smears; some of my clients needed avoidable major gynaecological surgery.

-In addition, I was the first lawyer to bring a case which included a claim for expenses arising from surrogacy in a case for a teenage girl - Briody v St Helens and Knowsley Area Health Authority .
+In addition, I was the first lawyer to bring a case which included a claim for expenses arising from surrogacy in a case of a woman who had suffered a hysterectomy due to negligence - Briody v St Helens and Knowsley Area Health Authority .

 I'm currently involved in a group action of claimants’ whose cases have been referred to NHS England as a result of alleged negligent gynaecological treatment by surgeon Mr Daniel Hay at Derby Royal Hospital.
 I have lodged a complaint to the GMC on behalf of three women whose cases are not covered by the NHS England Investigation, those cases predate the remit of the Inquiry.